tc39/notes/meetings/2015-07/july-30.md

 MM: Name it such a way that the name is clear to the user (no suggestion)

 Discussion, re: await observable.

 All scalar combinators produce promises or observables

 #### Conclusion/Resolution

 - Stage 1 holds
 - Offline discussion, re: sync subscription

 ## 6.13 Advance Rest/Spread Properties to Stage 2

-(Sebastian Markbage)
+(Sebastian Markbåge)

 https://github.com/sebmarkbage/ecmascript-rest-spread

 SM:

 Static Properties vs. Computed Properties

 SM (slide): question on evaluating computed property keys multiple times on the LHS of a destructuring assignment?